 Published on November 21st, 2015 | by Joey Finnegan0

-How PERRY SATURN’s Life Went Tragically Downhill After An Act of Bravery
+PERRY SATURN: How His Life Went Tragically Downhill After An Act of Bravery

-This story has become legend amongst wrestling fans.
+Perry Saturn and his bravery is a story that has become legend amongst wrestling fans.
 I first heard it over a decade ago.

 “Perry Saturn stopped a rape.”

 That’s exactly how it was told to me.
 There were no more details – only five words.
 For years, they were all I needed.
 My imagination ran wild with those words.
 Then, about nine months ago, I dug into it a bit.
 The first thing I found out: it wasn’t anything close to what I pictured.
 There was no hero moment.
 He didn’t get to have some witty banter with the girl afterward.
 All Perry Saturn got in return for his heroics were two bullets from a .25, and years of hardship.

 Let’s rewind back to April of 2004.
 Saturn was driving his girlfriend to work in Atlanta when he stumbled upon a woman being raped by two men.
 Unfortunately for those two men, Perry Saturn was an Army Ranger.
 He originally enlisted when he was 17.
 As such, when he saw what was going on, he sprung into action, and actually managed to fight off the two attackers.
 During the altercation, however, Saturn was shot once in the neck, and once in the shoulder.
 In his YouShoot interview, Saturn says he thought the one to the shoulder was a punch.

 He must’ve been so full of adrenaline.
 I can’t even imagine what it felt like.
 Especially once all that wore off and all he felt was the pain.

 A pain that was so intense, it sent him spiraling down into addiction.
 Meth was Saturn’s drug of choice.
 As you can imagine, that didn’t help matters.
 He ended up homeless, not long after.